Site Title

 This Ariadne auf Naxos is a rare and wonderful experience, not to be missed.

-The Beverly Hills Outlook.
+The Beverly Hills Outlook

 Le décor est beau (perspective accélérée, système de "camera oscura" sur le salon de Blonde), les costumes reffinés et les lumières fort subtilement maîtrisées.
 Tout celà compose un tableau délicieux de fraicheur.